 You also can find the timetable of tourist bus.
 This is a guided bus for overseas tourist.
 You can visit Shiretoko as day trip by this bus service.

-Access from Kushiro
+Access to Rausu from Kushiro

 Unfortunately the timetable of the bus service between Kushiro and Rausu is available in Japanese only.
 You can find it in the link below: